vertueux/smov/communications/monitor_msgs/README.md

-# The States Communication package
+# The Monitor Communication package

-This package establishes communication files used in ROS2 topics for the States package.
+This package establishes communication files used in ROS2 topics for the Monitor package.